Coiot/cbr-main/src/albums/others/epsiode1.md

   - scene_number: 03
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene03.jpg
     narration: "<p>Thank you once again to donators that kept up their pledges throughout the Summer break.
-It is a great help to keep the website running and there are bonuses for even one-time donators to the show.
+It is a great help to keep the website running and there are <a href='https://ko-fi.com/coiot/tiers'>bonuses for even one-time donators to the show</a>.
 If you got an extra $1 lying around, we could really use it!  </p>"
   - scene_number: 04
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene04.jpg